scrambldchannel/https-scrambldchannel.github.io-/content/Cricket data sources.md

 ### Cricsheet

 Cricsheet is an effort to create freely accessible ball-by-ball datasets for cricket matches.
 It took its inspiration from a project called Retrosheet, which attempts to do the same for MLB.
 It offers free to download and use data for a large subset of historical matches using YAML as well as a few other formats.
-It's an excellent resource for people wanting to churn through stats.
+It's a cool resource for people wanting to churn through stats without having to resort to scraping.

 <https://cricsheet.org/>